-History of the I Ching (Classic of Changes)
+What is I Ching (Book of Changes)

-Fu Hsi, the mytical creator of pa-kua,
+Fu Hsi, the mythical creator of pa-kua,

-I Ching was consulted and completed by
+The Book was consulted as oracle and completed by Confucius himself.
+He

-Moreover, I Ching is the only book saved from the arson ordered by the first
+Moreover, the I Ching is the only book saved from the arson ordered by the first

 Confucius contributed himself